joshuadotbio/mercedcan.com/_events/workshop-on-immigration-daca-and-sanctuary-policy.md

 ---
 layout: event
 title: 'Workshop on Immigration, DACA, and Sanctuary Policy'
-excerpt: "Many organizations in Merced have been deeply involved in supporting immigrant rights for years.
-If you want to become an ally and join the effort to protect the undocumented people in our community, this workshop will get you started.
+excerpt: "If you want to join the effort to protect the undocumented people in our community, this workshop will get you started.
 If you're already involved in the effort, this is a chance to connect with like-minded people."
-seo_description: "If you want to become an ally and join the effort to protect the undocumented people in our community, this workshop will get you started.
+seo_description: "If you want to join the effort to protect the undocumented people in our community, this workshop will get you started.
 If you're already involved in the effort, this is a chance to connect with like-minded people."
 event_date: 2016-12-15 00:00:00
 start_time: '7:00 pm'
 end_time: '9:00 pm'